PlaidCloud/website/content/en/docs/reference/kubernetes-api/authentication-resources/certificate-signing-request-v1.md

 - **spec** (<a href="{{< ref "../authentication-resources/certificate-signing-request-v1#CertificateSigningRequestSpec" >}}">CertificateSigningRequestSpec</a>), required

   spec contains the certificate request, and is immutable after creation.
 Only the request, signerName, expirationSeconds, and usages fields can be set on creation.
-Other fields are derived by Kubernetes and cannot be modified by users.
+Other fields are derived by PlaidCloud and cannot be modified by users.

 - **status** (<a href="{{< ref "../authentication-resources/certificate-signing-request-v1#CertificateSigningRequestStatus" >}}">CertificateSigningRequestStatus</a>)